lilprincexyz/hypatia/README.md

 ## Technical
 * The app is built using the MEAN stack.
 The front-end is built using HTML5, CSS3 and JavaScript, the back-end using NodeJS with ExpressJS as the web server and MongoDB as the database.
 * The app is fully responsive, adapting for mobile, table and desktop viewports.
+* The app will come fully seeded with up to 52 religions registered in the United States found at http://www.blackrosespiritualcenter.org/wp-content/uploads/2014/08/ReligionsHandbook.pdf.
+* Up to 16 fields may be filled by users although only 6 will be required.
+This will act as the API once formatted.
 * All routing is handled in the back-end by Express.
 * Extensive form validation and error handling is demonstrated throughout the app.
 On the front-end, field type, value, length etc is validated using HTML.
 On the back-end a Mongoose schema provides further error checking for field values and uniqueness.
 * An extensive API has been built to provide database access to the app using ExpressJS, with separate endpoints constructed.
 * The app is fully unit tested on the front and back-end.
 For the back-end, Mocha and Chai.
 * The Mongo database is further secured with JWT authentication.
 * The app is deployed using Heroku.